brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 this in Java:

 <script src="https://gist.github.com/brikis98/5683445.js"></script> It's
-possible to translate this verbatim into Scala by using a
-<code>mutable.List</code> and a for-loop, but there is no need to use mutable
+possible to translate this verbatim into Scala by using a `mutable.List` and a for-loop, but there is no need to use mutable data here.
-data here.
 In fact, there is *very rarely* a reason to use mutable variables in Scala; think of it as a code smell.

-Instead, we can use the <code>map</code> method, which creates a new List by taking a function as a parameter and calling that function once for each item in the original List (see: [map and flatMap in Scala](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/) for more info):
+Instead, we can use the `map` method, which creates a new List by taking a function as a parameter and calling that function once for each item in the original List (see: [map and flatMap in Scala](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/) for more info):